Metrics Reference

 - Customer portal - the portal's org-level usage reporting reads the same store, and its token/cost rollups include Claude Code usage automatically (via the mirrored token/cost columns).
 The portal aggregates by event type, not by developer - for per-developer / per-session breakdowns use the Grafana dashboard or direct SQL below.

-- Grafana — Enterprise deployments ship a dedicated Claude Code Usage dashboard (per-developer / per-session tokens, cost, lines of code, tool-permission decisions, active time, plus the export-reject counter) whose panels query the platform database through a PostgreSQL datasource.
-The metrics it reads land from v9.5.0; the dashboard is provisioned by the Grafana image of the first platform release after v9.5.0 (on v9.5.0 itself, import the JSON manually).
+- Grafana - Enterprise deployments ship a dedicated Claude Code Usage dashboard (per-developer / per-session tokens, cost, lines of code, tool-permission decisions, active time, plus the export-reject counter) whose panels query the platform database through a PostgreSQL datasource.
+The metrics it reads land from v9.5.0; the dashboard is provisioned by the Grafana image from platform v9.6.0 onward (on a v9.5.0 deployment, import the JSON manually).
 See the Grafana dashboard page.

 SELECT user_email,